What does CG monitor?

-Monitoring and documentation in HRS is a systematic and ongoing collection of information about levels and patterns of violence, exploitation, abuse and neglect.
+Monitoring and documentation in CG is a systematic and ongoing collection of information about levels and patterns of violence, exploitation, abuse and neglect.
 This includes collecting information about specific incidents or violations.

 Why monitoring and documentation?